ivann3/NvRAMConfig/README.md

 * 4.custom_cfg_module_file.h
     *  add include path: your CUSTOM_File.h which describes the defination of its record

 * 5.custom_cfg_module_default.h
     *  add include path: your CUSTOM_Default.h which define its default value of NvRam file

 * 6.CFG_file_info_custom.h
     *  Add the header file which define its default value of NvRam file

 * 7.Custom_NvRam_data_item.h
     *  Add the header file which define its default value of NvRam file

 ## Attention
 *  Use the QR Code Scanner.apk save data in Custom_Battery File
 *  Due to the CUSTOM_BATTERY "data structure" is difined: unsigned char info [2], so the data must be a string of two chars
     *  EXAMPLE: "01","79","63"
 *  Custom_Battery file path: data/nvram/APCFG/APRDEB/Custom_Battery

+## SAMPLE File
+*  Before you Customize your NvRam File, suggest you see the SAMPLE File First